Yep. That was me.

 Talk about the ultimate icing on the cake of this delicious journey I’ve dedicated the last few years of my life to.
 I’ve gone from beer-drinking, lazy, lethargic and pathetic Justin to (still) beer (but mostly wine) drinking fitness trainer JTF.
 Who would’ve thought?
 Certainly not me.

 Being a fitness trainer has been the single most rewarding job I’ve ever had.
-My bread and butter job is writing descriptions for broadcast and nonlinear content for the largest lifestyle media company in the world, but in real life I’m helping people get stronger and prettier at a boxing club I accidentally found during my journey.
+Helping people get stronger and prettier at a boxing club I accidentally found during my journey is as good as it gets and I love this life I’ve made for myself!